enzon19/dicionariobot/README.md

 # Dicionário Bot

-Dicionário Bot is a brazilian portuguese dictionary on Telegram that works normally or through inline mode.
+Dicionário Bot is a Brazilian Portuguese dictionary on Telegram that works normally or through inline mode.
 When writing a word, returns the definition and synonyms.
 If you make a mistake, the bot might fix you or fix other members of a group.

 # About the Development